VAQ-136: 1990s

 The squadron began 1995 with operations in the Yellow Sea before proceeding south to participate in Exercise Cobra Gold off the coast of Thailand.
 They then moved to the Middle East yet again participating in Operation Southern Watch.
-The squadron were awarded the COMNAVAIRPAC Battle Efficiency "E", and Safety “S” for 1995.
+The squadron were awarded the COMNAVAIRPAC Battle Efficiency "E", and Safety "S" for 1995.

 In 1996 VAQ-136 operated in the Yellow Sea, near the Philippines, and around Taiwan to deter Chinese aggression.
 Early in 1997 USS Independence commenced a four month cruise, transiting to Guam, Australia, Malaysia, Singapore, Thailand, and then Hong Kong, the last U.S. carrier to port there before its reversion to Chinese control.

 In January 1998 the squadron made an emergency, no-notice deployment to the Persian Gulf in support of Operation Southern Watch.
 The squadron returned home for a brief respite before getting underway again in July, this time to Hawaii to cross-deck onto their new home, USS Kitty Hawk.
-The squadron received the Safety “S” for the first half of 1998.
+The squadron received the Safety "S" for the first half of 1998.

 In January 1999, VAQ-136 was awarded the 1998 COMNAVAIRPAC Battle Efficiency "E".
-On March 2, 1999, VAQ-136 and the Kitty Hawk Battle group departed Yokosuka, Japan for three months of routine operations and exercises in the Western Pacific.
+On 2 March 1999, VAQ-136 and the Kitty Hawk Battle group departed Yokosuka, Japan for three months of routine operations and exercises in the Western Pacific.
 The squadron participated in the multi-national and multi-service exercise Tandem Thrust off Guam before USS Kitty Hawk was ordered to the Persian Gulf in support of Operation Southern Watch.
 Over the following eleven weeks, the squadron flew 115 combat sorties over the skies of Iraq.
 When Kitty Hawk pulled into Dubai, UAE, for several days of liberty, the squadron was tasked to provide uninterrupted Electronic Warfare support for coalition aircraft flying from Prince Sultan Air Base (PSAB), Saudi Arabia.

-2000-2010s
+2000-2020

 In 2010, VAQ-136 was awarded the "Battle E" for combat efficiency and the "Golden Wrench" Award for maintenance excellence by Commander, Naval Air Forces.

 In February 2012, the Navy announced that the squadron would transfer to Naval Air Station Whidbey Island in early 2012 to prepare for reequipping with the EA-18G Growler.

 As of February 2013 they began flying the EA-18G Growler at NAS Whidbey Island with a tail code of "NG".
 In 2016 they were reassigned to Carrier Air Wing Two and changed to a tail code of "NE".

-2020s

 Following a successful underway period in support of Westpac and RIMPAC in late 2017, the Gauntlets entered a prolonged maintenance phase.
-Of note, they were the very first Growler squadron to increase aircraft allotment from five to seven.
+Of note, they were the first Growler squadron to increase aircraft allotment from five to seven.

 The "plus up" came with an accompanying increase in personnel, almost doubling the size of the ready room and substantially adding to maintenance manning.

+2020s

 The squadron began their workup cycle in summer of 2020 in anticipation of upcoming deployments with Carrier Air Wing Two, fondly dubbed "Air Wing of the Future" in reference to its complement of F-35C Lightning, high lot F/A-18E/F Super Hornet, MVB-22 Osprey and E-2D Advanced Hawkeye.